jadedbay/bevy_compute_noise/README.md

 - Perlin
 - Worley

-FBM is available for all noise types, use `Fbm<T: ComputeNoiseType>`.
+FBM is available for all noise types, use `Fbm<T: ComputeNoiseGenerator>`.

 ## TODO
 - Add more noise types.